Sketching Word Vectors Through Hashing: Evaluation

-\paragraph{Baselines:} For this input, as one baseline, we train a word2vec CBOW model \cite{Mikolov2013}, one of the most popular word embedding techniques.
-To train this model, we use parameters that are commonly known to give best performances across the chosen tasks in our experiments (i.e., 10 negative samples, 1e-5 for subsampling, and context-windows that extend 7 tokens around target words).
-We set the dimensionality of this model to 500 (put aside its impact on computational complexity, for our input corpus and the targeted tests, we observed that using dimensionality larger than 500 has an adverse effect on word2vec's CBOW algorithm and deteriorates its performance).
-We use \emph{W2C-CBOW} to denote the obtained set of embeddings from this trial.

-As an additional baseline, we report the performance of a classic unweighted and PPMI-weighted high-dimensional model trained over the same input corpus.
-In this case, the dimensionality of the classic model soared to 10.671 million.
-To confirm our earlier statement on sparse Gaussian random projections, we run \citeauthor{kanerva00random}'s random indexing method (using projection vectors of dimensionality 2000 with 8 non-zero components, of which four are set to +1 and another four to -1); as expected, we witness that the obtained results (averaged over 5 independent runs of the system) are almost identical to those reported for unweighted high-dimensional classic model.
-In the experiments above, we use cosine as the similarity estimator between vectors.
+In addition to results obtained from the CBOW and GloVe models, we report also the performance of a classic un-weighted and PPMI-weighted high-dimensional model (the so-called \emph{count} model) as baselines.
+Moreover, to validate our earlier statement about the distance preservation property of sparse Gaussian random projections, we also build vectors using \citeauthor{kanerva00random}'s random indexing method (we use projection (index) vectors of dimension 2000 in which which four components are set to +1 and another four to -1).

-\paragraph{Result:} We build word vectors of dimension $m=$ 500, 1000, and 2000, and 4000 using our proposed hash-based embedding technique.
-Similar to the classic baseline method, except a white space tokenization, we do not use any additional heuristics or information (such as subsampling criteria used in word2vec).
-Table \ref{test-1} summarizes the observed results, as well as the average of performances across these tasks.